buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcTextureMap.md

 # IfcTextureMap

 An _IfcTextureMap_ provides the mapping of the 2-dimensional texture coordinates to the surface onto which it is mapped.
-It is used for mapping the texture to surfaces of vertex based geometry models, such as
+It is used for mapping the texture to surfaces of vertex based geometry models, such as<!-- end of definition -->

 *  _IfcFacetedBrep_
 *  _IfcFacetedBrepWithVoids_